slbabin/poster-shop-gp/README.md

  - Navigation links include filtering by different parametres such as By Price, By Category, and All Posters.

    ![Main site navigation bar](docs/images/navigation-bar.png)

+- Home page

+   - The Home page is the main entry page to the site.
+It intuitively shows the site visiton what the site is about via the page background and the jumbotron containing very short intro and the click to action button.